');

 About Petersburg, VA

-Petersburg is a mid-sized city in Virginia with a population of 33,365 residents.
-The median household income is $50,741 per year, which is near the national average.
-The median age in Petersburg is 35.8 years.
+Petersburg is a mid-sized city located in Virginia with a population of 33,365 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,741 per year, which is 32% below the national median of $75,149.
+The median age of 35.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Petersburg Ranks in Virginia